Welcome to Haiti!

 A meal brings families together all over the world.

-This is a special treat in Haiti and has been served at LSM celebrations!
+This is a special treat in Haiti served at Christmas celebrations and similar to eggnog!

 Pray for Haiti